AllYarnsAreBeautiful/ayab-desktop/software/python/README.md

 Download and install PyQt4 from
     http://www.riverbankcomputing.co.uk/software/pyqt/download

+### Setup

-Then create a virtual enviroment on software/python/ with
+In the folder where this README.md is located, create a virtual enviroment and install ayab with

-    virtualenv venv/
+    virtualenv --system-site-packages venv/
     source venv/bin/activate
-    pip install -r requirements.txt
+    pip install ayab

+Start ayab with
+    ayab

+### Development Version

+To install the development version you can checkout the git repository.
+You need Python 2.7 and PyQt from your package manager's repository.
+The other main dependencies are: Pillow >= 2.4, pyserial >= 2.7, fysom >= 1.1 and Yapsy >= 1.10
+Move to the software/python/ folder and install the required dependencies.

 ## Release Notes